- Extremely affordable Shure SM58 clone

 Also, just wanted to share the labelling and barcode section on the case.
 As you can see, this is clearly a Thomann brand.
 I truly appreciate that Thomann features so many in-house brands, and it doesn’t hide the relation, unlike some companies do on the MI market.

 The box content consists of the microphone, the microphone clamp, the instructions and the manual.
-Very simple, lean, yet extremely high value purchase!
+Very simple, lean, yet extremely high-value purchase!
 For those who are concerned with the microphone clamp, don’t worry!

 I have also added the following 2 images regarding its pattern and frequency response graph below.